ubco-db/office-hours/README.md

-# UBC Office Hours

-This app helps student navigate and queue in office hours.
-It solves the complex office hour queue system, makes it more convenient for students to ask questions, and easier for TA/Professors to manage office hours.

-The system was developed by Khoury College, but the forked project is adapted to use in UBCO.
+# HelpMe Help System

+Main features:
+- **Queues** that support in-person and virtual office hour or labs with instructors and teaching assistants
+- **Chatbot** for real-time answers about course content and course questions
+- **Asynchronous Queues** that allow students to ask questions outside of labs or office hours
+- Built for UBC but **supports other organizations** (for more information, contact Ramon Lawrence ramon.lawrence@ubc.ca)

-New features such as Chatbot built on concepts of retrieval augmented generation has been integrated through a different API service that is not part of this office hour system.
+Note: the new Chatbot feature has been integrated through a different API service that is not part of this queue system.

 ## Installation
 The easiest way to spin up the system is through Docker